arangodb/docs/3.8/analyzers.md

 - `stopwords` (array): array of strings that describe the tokens to be discarded.
-The interpretation of each string depends on the value of `hex` parameter.
+The interpretation of each string depends on the value of the `hex` parameter.
-- `hex` (boolean): If true strings in `stopwords` need to be hex-encoded to allow for removing tokens that contain non-printable characters.
+- `hex` (boolean): If false (default), then each string in `stopwords` is used verbatim.
+If true, then the strings need to be hex-encoded.
+This allows for removing tokens that contain non-printable characters.
 To encode UTF-8 strings to hex strings you can use e.g.
   - AQL:
     ```js
     FOR token IN ["and","the"] RETURN TO_HEX(token)